Statistical Test for Diffusion-Based Anomaly Localization via Selective Inference: Statistical test for diffusion-based anomaly localization

-If we can identify the sampling distribution of the test statistic $T(\bm{X}, \bm{X}^{\mathrm{ref}})$, we can compute a valid $p$-value that control the false positive detection rate (i.e., the type I error rate).
+If we can identify the sampling distribution of the test statistic $T(\bm{X}, \bm{X}^{\mathrm{ref}})$, we can compute a valid $p$-value that controls the false positive detection rate (i.e., the type I error rate).